|(a) A licensee must provide marriage and family therapy

 must provide the client with the licensee's license number and information

-on how to contact the board by telephone, electronic communication,
+on how to contact the council by telephone, electronic communication,

 or mail.
 The licensee must comply with all other provisions of this